davidfowl/TodoApi/README.md

 Before executing any requests, you need to create a user and get an auth token.

-1. To create a new user, run the application and POST a JSON payload to `/users` endpoint:
+1. To create a new user, run the application and POST a JSON payload to `/users/register` endpoint:

     ```json
     {
-      "username": "myuser",
+      "email": "myuser@contoso.com",
       "password": "<put a password here>"
     }
     ```
-1. To get a token for the above user, hit the `/users/token` endpoint with the above user name and password.
+1. To get a token for the above user, hit the `/users/login` endpoint with the above user email and password.
 The response will look like this:

     ```json
     {